fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://ahmdhalabi.medium.com/ultimate-reconnaissance-roadmap-for-bug-bounty-hunters-pentesters-507c9a5374d">-Ultimate Reconnaissance RoadMap for Bug Bounty Hunters & Pentesters</a>

+<a href="https://hackerone.com/reports/1295844">-Modify in-flight data to payment provider Smart2Pay</a>

+<a href="https://arxiv.org/pdf/2110.07450.pdf">-Bugs in our Pockets: The Risks of Client-Side Scanning</a>

+<a href="http://ysamm.com/?p=620">-Make recruiting referrals on behalf of employees ($3000)</a>

+<a href="https://jakearchibald.com/2021/cors/">-How to win at CORS</a>

+<a href="http://ysamm.com/?p=597">-View orders and financial reports lists for any page shop ($500)</a>

+<a href="https://infosecwriteups.com/hunting-for-prototype-pollution-and-its-vulnerable-code-on-js-libraries-5bab2d6dc746">-Hunting for Prototype Pollution and it’s vulnerable code on JS libraries</a>

+<a href="https://vedanttekale20.medium.com/story-of-my-first-cash-bounty-on-hackerone-acad282ae962">-Story of my first cash bounty on hackerone</a>

 <a href="https://chaosdb.wiz.io/">-Critical Vulnerability in Microsoft Azure Cosmos DB</a>

+<a href="https://sinsinology.medium.com/bug-bounty-short-tips-as-image-b4075523e4ef">-Bug Bounty Short Tips as image</a>

+<a href="https://medium.com/pentesternepal/how-i-found-a-bug-in-apple-within-just-in-5min-d7357237d7a0">-How I found a bug in Apple within just in 5min</a>

+<a href="https://vovohelo.medium.com/how-i-found-my-first-chrome-bug-cve-2021-21210-248a21272248">-How I found my first Chrome bug</a>

+<a href="https://blog.oversecured.com/Two-weeks-of-securing-Samsung-devices-Part-2/">-The second part of discovered vulnerabilities in pre-installed apps on Samsung devices</a>

+<a href="https://amakki.me/full-account-takeover-vulnerability-in-minecraft-f56076c8287d">-Full account takeover vulnerability in Minecraft</a>

+<a href="https://redhuntlabs.com/blog/5-ways-to-exploit-a-domain-takeover-vulnerability.html">-5 Ways to Exploit a Domain Takeover Vulnerability</a>

+<a href="https://sinsinology.medium.com/expect-the-unexpected-discovering-fresh-zeroday-for-bounty-d074f3175847">-Expect The Unexpected: Discovering fresh ZeroDay for Bounty</a>

+<a href="https://medium.com/@mrempy/how-i-found-a-critical-p1-bug-in-5-minutes-using-a-cellphone-bug-bounty-303ebec3edd6">-How I found a critical P1 bug in 5 minutes using a cellphone — Bug Bounty</a>

+<a href="https://hackerone-hackers.affinity.co/">-Leaked H1's Employees Email addresses,meeting info on private bug bounty program</a>

+<a href="https://medium.com/immunefi/hacking-the-blockchain-an-ultimate-guide-4f34b33c6e8b">-Hacking the Blockchain: An Ultimate Guide</a>

+<a href="https://curtbraz.medium.com/a-konami-code-for-vuln-chaining-combos-1a29d0a27c2a">-A Konami Code for Vuln Chaining Combos</a>

 <a href="https://medium.com/@amnotacat/log4shell-in-google-1337-00-144684269bf8">-Log4shell in google $1337.00 </a>